 LARSyS involves a community of 126 integrated researchers with a PhD, mobilizing 34.8M€ of funding in the last five years, the majority from international (33%) and other sources (20%) including companies.
-LARSyS multiplied by 5 the FCT Institutional funding obtained in 2013 with the evaluation of EXCELLENT.
+LARSyS multiplied by 5 the FCT Institutional funding obtained in 2013 for the period of 2015-2018,with the evaluation of EXCELLENT.
 During the time period of 2013-2017, 66% of SRJ indexed publications were Q1 and 18% were Q2.

 LARSYS brings together four R&D units: